mbologna/docker-bitlbee/README.md

 ![GitHub Workflow Status](https://img.shields.io/github/actions/workflow/status/mbologna/docker-bitlbee/build-scan-push.yml?branch=master)

 This repository provides a containerized version of [BitlBee](https://www.bitlbee.org/), an IRC gateway for instant messaging services, along with additional plugins for extended functionality (e.g., Skype, Facebook, Discord, Mastodon, and more).
+The image is built for both amd64 and arm64 platforms.

 ## Features